RiverSparrow/roboticsportfolio2025/README.md

-# Meena Lingutla's Robotics Portfolio 2024-25|Documentation Specialist and ELectrical Assistant|
+# Meena Lingutla's Robotics Portfolio 2024-25|Documentation Specialist and Electrical Assistant|
 * Keeps detailed records of the design process, decisions, and progress.
 * Student at Skyline High School.
 Projected graduation date in 2028.
 * Proficient in Logo